MicrosoftDocs/azure-aks-docs/articles/aks/outbound-rules-control-egress.md

 >
 > For any addons that aren't explicitly stated here, the core requirements cover it.

+### Istio-based service mesh add-on

+In Istio=based service mesh add-on, if you are setting up istiod with a Plugin Certificate Authority (CA) or if you are setting up secure ingress gateway, Azure Key Vault provider for Secrets Store CSI Driver is required for these features.
+Follow [these steps][akv-outbound] to configure outbound network access for Azure Key Vault provider for Secrets Store CSI Driver.

+### Application routing add-on

+Application routing add-on supports SSL termination at the ingress with certificates stored in Azure Key Vault.
+Follow [these steps][akv-outbound] to configure outbound network access for Azure Key Vault provider for Secrets Store CSI Driver.

 ## Next steps

 In this article, you learned what ports and addresses to allow if you want to restrict egress traffic for the cluster.